 Other states have taken steps to protect women and ensure they are able to access abortion care.
 California, New York, Oregon and Washington require all state-regulated health insurance policies to include coverage for abortion and treat maternity coverage and abortion coverage neutrally or equally.
 Oregon also requires all private state insurance plans to cover abortion care without any copay, coinsurance or deductible.

-An Act to Establish Health Equity for Pregnant Persons (SD1450, HD3274) would require health insurance plans to cover all pregnancy related care, including abortion care, prenatal care, childbirth, and postpartum care, without any kind of cost-sharing.
+An Act to Establish Health Equity for Pregnant Persons (S.587, H.1102) would require health insurance plans to cover all pregnancy related care, including abortion care, prenatal care, childbirth, and postpartum care, without any kind of cost-sharing.